rbraband521/Sequelize-Model-Associations/Associations.md

 ###### There are other types of associations other than what is focused on for this project, if you would like to explore them click here: <https://sequelize.org/master/manual/assocs.html>
 *****

+**For this project, we are using a One-To-Many association.**

+One-To-Many associations connect one source with multiple targets, while all these targets are connected only with this single source.

+##### Project specific explanation: We are trying to associate a single User to many Courses as well as a single Course to a single User.

+The relationship must be a two-way street.
+The key words for this association are `hasMany` and `belongsTo`.

 To tell Sequelize that you want an association, first a function must be called.
 Here is the structure of the function:

 ```